 Into the pot add your tomato puree, tomato paste and vegetable stock paste.
 Give this all a good stir and then increase heat to high before adding your lentils and Yves Ground Round.
 Let them sautéed in the pan for two minutes before adding your water.
 Stir, stir, stir, bring to a boil then simmer for 20 minutes until thick and luscious like a traditional meat sauce.
 Set aside once done.

 Preheat oven to 400F and line a baking sheet with parchment paper.

-While your “meat” sauce in simmering prepare your mashed potatoes by boiling water in a large stock pot.
+While your “meat” sauce is simmering prepare your mashed potatoes by boiling water in a large stockpot.
 Season your water and cook your potatoes till very tender, could take 15 minutes or so.
 Strain your potatoes but absolutely do not rinse and return to pot.
 Add the remainder of the ingredients and mash till extremely rich and creamy!
 Remember, when adding your liquid that you must have a more solid mash to add on top of the first layer!
 Set aside.